P-Worthington/calculator/README.md

 ### Calculator Buttons

 Below the screen, 20 buttons are located containing the numbers 0-9 and all simple operands including parentheses (brackets) and decimal points.
 The layout of the buttons was inspired by the Google Chrome calculator.
 The Numbers are coloured differently from the operators; dark grey instead of white.
-The special buttons such as clear, AC, and equal are also coloured differently; red and blue respectively.
+The special buttons such as clear, AC, and equals are also coloured differently; red and blue respectively.
 This change is more pronounced in light mode but more subtle in dark mode.

 ### History

 Beneath the calculator there is a header with the text content ‘History’ and the button that says ‘Clear History’.
-Once the equal button is pressed if it does not return a syntax error the operation as well as the result will be displayed below the header.
+Once the equals button is pressed if it does not return a syntax error the operation as well as the result will be displayed below the header.
 This aids user experiences; especially if multiple results are required and need to be stored for a brief period.
 It also helps if the answer is incorrect the user can retrace their steps and identify the error.
 Clicking the history item will return it to the calculator for the user to complete further operations.

 Pressing the clear history button simply removes all history items from the list.